Geopacifica disputes Encinitas’ contract award

 “It does not serve the short-term or long-term goals of the city to expend 60 percent more for these services while trying to balance (retirement) obligations and the many numerous and other mandatory overhead burdens that create the bulk of any municipal budget,” Batiste continued.
 “How will you justify the award to a lesser qualified bidder to your community at a substantially higher cost?”

-City Development Services Director Brenda Wisneski told the council that the city, under state law, is not required to accept the lowest bid for professional services, such as engineering and public works contracts.
+City Development Services Director Brenda Wisneski told the Council that the city, under state law, is not required to accept the lowest bid for professional services, such as engineering and public works contracts.

-Wisneski said Infrastructure Engineering Corporation was selected based on recommendations from other communities where they had worked, including La Mesa and Carlsbad.
+Wisneski said IEC was selected based on recommendations from other communities where they had worked, including La Mesa and Carlsbad.

 “We felt they might provide a higher level of service than what we have experienced with Geopacifica,” Wisneski said.